BrianHicks/bytes.zone/drafts/callcabal2nix.md

 }
 ---

-When you're setting up a Haskell project in Nix, most advice says "call `cabal init` and then `cabal2nix . > default.nix` to get a bunch of Nix stuff."
+When you're setting up a Haskell project in Nix, most advice says "call `cabal init` and then `cabal2nix . > default.nix` to get a buildable Haskell project."

-But it turns out you don't have to run `cabal2nix` by hand to keep it up to date: [`pkgs.haskellPackages.callCabal2nix`](https://github.com/NixOS/nixpkgs/blob/34f475f5eae13d18b4e4b8a17aa7a772d8619b0b/pkgs/development/haskell-modules/make-package-set.nix#L216) does the same thing as `cabal2nix`, but without writing a file.
+But it turns out you don't have to run `cabal2nix` by hand to keep it up to date!
+[`pkgs.haskellPackages.callCabal2nix`](https://github.com/NixOS/nixpkgs/blob/34f475f5eae13d18b4e4b8a17aa7a772d8619b0b/pkgs/development/haskell-modules/make-package-set.nix#L216) does the same thing as `cabal2nix`, but without writing a file.
-Unfortunately, the nixpkgs manual doesn't mention it in any way, so hopefully this post serve as a reference until it makes it into the docs.
+Unfortunately, the nixpkgs manual doesn't mention it in any way, so hopefully this post can serve as a reference until it makes it into the docs.
 If you need more detail than what I've written here, [diving into the source is probably your best bet](https://github.com/NixOS/nixpkgs/blob/34f475f5eae13d18b4e4b8a17aa7a772d8619b0b/pkgs/development/haskell-modules/make-package-set.nix#L216).

 The basic usage: call `pkgs.haskellPackages.callCabal2nix` (note the lowercase `n` in `nix`) with...